priyanshu-venger/DOCS/README.md

 Part A: Key-Value Storage Engines

-This part implements the core storage engine as a static library and provides a simple REPL for interaction.
+This part implements the database as a static library.

+Run the following commands to test the implementation:
+	Navigate to the directory:
 	cd Part1
+	Build the library:
 	make
+	Run:
 	g++ -o main.cpp -L. -ldatabase
 	./main
 You'll get an interactive interface for testing.

 Part B: Network Exploration

-This part explores and benchmarks TCP networking. cd Part2
+This part explores and benchmarks TCP networking.
+Follow the following steps to test the implementation:
+	Navigate to the directory:
+	cd Part2
 	Create and configure network namespaces:
-(Note: This requires sudo privileges.) sudo ./script.sh
+	(Note: This requires sudo privileges.)
+	sudo ./script.sh

-Then run server and client
+	Run server and client:
+	g++ -o server server.cpp
+	./server
+	g++ -o client.cpp
+	./client

 Part 3: DOCS DB - The Complete Database

 This part integrates the storage engine (Part A) with the chosen network stack (Part B).

 	Navigate to the directory:
-    Bash

 	cd Part3

 	Build the project:
 	make

 	Run the DOCS DB Server:
 	g++ -o server server.cpp -L. -ldatabase
 	./server

 	Run the client:
 	g++ client.cpp
 	./a.out

 	Otherwise if you want to test with redis benchmark, run:
-./benchmark.sh		#Uncomment what concurrency you want to run it for Results get stores in the benchmark folder
+	./benchmark.sh		#Uncomment what concurrency you want to run it for Results will get stored in the benchmark folder

 Design Documents
 Detailed design documents for Part A and Part C can be found in the docs/ subdirectory of each respective part.
 These documents outline key engineering decisions, data structures, concurrency models, and optimizations implemented.